On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and

 \section{Introduction and notation}

 Many situations in which processes restart probabilistically at renewal instants and there are non-negative rewards associated with each renewal epoch, are well described by a multivariate renewal-reward process.
 For example, a multivariate reward function can be viewed as an accumulated cost from different types of properties or infrastructures caused by a single catastrophe event, which is of interest in actuarial science and reliability analysis.
-The asymptotic distribution and covariance function of a multivariate reward function were studied by \cite{PNT15} who extended the result of \cite{BS75} to multivariate case.
-In an insurance context, much research about the aggregate discounted claims has been done on its moment under renewal claim arrival processes.
-For example, \cite{LA11}, \cite{LG01a}, \cite{LG01b}, and \cite{LGW10} in renewal process, and \cite{WC13} in the dependent renewal process.
+The asymptotic distribution and the asymptotic expansion for the covariance function of the rewards were studied by \cite{PNT15} and \cite{AB17} who extended the result of \cite{BS75} to multivariate case.
+In the context of actuarial science, much research about the aggregate discounted claims has been done on its moment under renewal claim arrival processes.
+For example, \cite{LA11}, \cite{LG01a}, \cite{LG01b}, and \cite{LGW10} analyzed the renewal process, and \cite{WC13} looked at the dependent renewal process.